 Operating lease accounting under ASC 842 and examples

 When accounting for an operating lease, the lessee must:

 - Recognize a single lease cost allocated over the lease term, generally on a straight-line basis

 - Classify all cash payments within operating activities on the statement of cash flows

-Finance lease accounting under ASC 842
+Finance lease accounting under ASC 842 and examples

 When accounting for finance leases, lessees must: